“And the world is passing away, and the lust of it; but he who does the will of God abides forever.”

 And the world is passing away,

 The Greek conveys the idea that the world as in the process of passing away.
-It has not passed away yet but it is on the way.
+It has not passed away yet, but it is on the way.
 The world is a temporary system.
-There are more lasting values that that of the world.
+There are more lasting values than those of the world.

 By its very nature, a sinful worldview is self-destructive.

 The world is a temporary system.
 God’s values endure into eternity.
 Why commit ourselves to something that will pass away?
-We need to keep eternal values in view because the process of dissolution of this world’s values is going on at the present.
+We need to keep eternal values in view because the dissolution of this world’s values is going on at present.

 God has designed the world’s system to end.
 It is already in the process of disintegration by accomplishing its own dissolution.
 All the lust generated and incited likewise will eventually gut true values.
 The glittering treasures of yesterday will curve into faded antiquities and oddities of a future day.

 This world is fundamentally transient in character.
 All the evils that characterize this world will one day be gone.
 Trust in the things of this world will ultimately let us down, for it is in the process of perishing.

 Some say, “There will always be an England.”
 Others say, “The United States will always be here.”
 It will come as a shock to some that the world and its system of values will pass away.
 The United States will not be the dominant power in the world forever.
 It will not exist forever.